ath-08/FirstRepo/README.md

 # FirstRepo
-This is to make me familiar with GitHub
+This is to make me familiar with branches and stuff.